cseanburns/systems-librarianship/src/3c-library-search.md

 ### Other formats

-We can the original MARC data to XML:
+We can convert the original MARC data to XML:

 ```
 yaz-marcdump -o marcxml records.marc > records.xml
 ```

-We can query the XML data with `xmlstarlet` command, which is similar to `jq` but for XML structured data.
+We can query the XML data with the `xmlstarlet` command, which is similar to `jq` but for XML structured data.

 ### Downloading All Results